 39.5 million private-sector workers (43 percent of all private-sector workers) are covered by a pension plan.
 11.5 million private-sector workers are covered only by defined contribution plans.

 The Department of Labor issues interpretive bulletin 95-1 requiring pension plan sponsors to use only “safest available annuity providers” when using annuities to fund pension obligations and to utilize “independent experts” to analyze insurance companies to comply with their fiduciary obligations.

-Dietrich has provided more than 1,000 pension plans with group annuity contracts guaranteeing benefits of more than $2 billion dollars (present value) for more than 100,000 participants and the largest “independent expert” provider of annuity contracts for pension plans nationally.
+DIETRICH surpasses a milestone of having provided more than 1,000 pension plans with group annuity contracts guaranteeing benefits for more than 100,000 participants as an “independent expert” and largest provider of annuity contracts for pension plans nationally.